 9. We are committed to fostering a nourishing environment for spiritual growth in which all that we are learning about the human psyche and spirit is honored, and through which we enable the self to embody the Presence and cultivate compassion.

 10. Our communities strive to be collective, and egalitarian and accountable in leadership and decision-making.

-11. Our communal Jewish life is open to all.
+11. Every aspect of our communal Jewish life is open to all members.
 We welcome every individual, appreciating the sacredness of their humanity, while recognizing and nurturing the breadth of their diversity, regardless of race, culture, class, age, sexual orientation or gender identity.

 12. We make space for all spiritual seekers who have not yet found a spiritual home in the Jewish community or a satisfying connection to the Jewish people and its traditions and teachings.

 13. In order to heal the world, we seek to re-balance the power relationships among human beings and institutions, redressing the interconnected socio-economic and ecological crises that plague marginalized communities, and aiming to work for liberation.
 We view these efforts as integral to Jewish spirituality and action.